 The technology of electrolysis corresponds to the operating principle of a fuel cell - only in reverse.
 In a fuel cell, hydrogen and oxygen react to water vapor, where during electron transfer electrical energy is also converted.

 Germany is making a major contribution to global hydrogen research and is steadily expanding its activities in the field of electrolysis.
 The number of electrolyzers and their test stations, which are used to test functionalities and operating strategies, is increasing at the same time.
 Each of the different electrolyzer technologies requires a customized test and production solution.
-HORIBA FuelCon is your reliable partner with more than 20 years of expertise.
+HORIBA FuelCon is your reliable partner for your hydrogen test solution needs.

 There are three main types of water electrolyzers, which differ mainly in the electrolyte used, the operating temperature or the design of the electrolysis cell: